techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 You can access your application from the `http://127.0.0.1:4200` address.

-## Importing `HttpClientModule` and `ReactiveFormsModule`
+## Importing Angular `HttpClientModule` and `ReactiveFormsModule`

-We'll be working with `HttpClient` and reactive forms in our project so we need to import their modules in our application.
+We'll be working with Angular `HttpClient` and reactive forms in our project so we need to import their modules in our application.
 Open the `src/app/app.module.ts` file and update it accordingly:

 ```ts
 // [...]